UNMECE231Fall2021/homework-1/README.md

 ## FnPointers

 You will create a Makefile to compile the file in the `FnPointers` folder.
 The name of the executable must be `test_pointer`.

+### You cannot use automatic variables in any of the makefiles in this assignment!

 # Rubric
 |Requirement                            |Score  |